adrienarcuri/weexpenses-sol/README.md

 # Group Expense : WeExpense

-WeExpense is an solidity smart contract to manage group expenses on Ethereum Blockchain.
+WeExpense is a solidity smart contract to manage group expenses on Ethereum Blockchain.
 It allows participants to record expenses in order to settle debts in a trusless environment.
 Only registered participant can add other participant.
 Feel free to reuse this smart contract to create a group expense for experimental use only.